January 2023 Lakers Youth Foundation YOU Grant

-Congratulations to CASA of Los Angeles on winning the Lakers Youth Foundation November 2022 YOU Grant Contest!
+Congratulations to SoLA I Can Foundation on winning the Lakers Youth Foundation January 2023 YOU Grant Contest!

 Congratulations to the four lucky finalists for the January 2023 Lakers Youth Foundation YOU Grant Contest!
 Read about each nonprofit and vote for your favorite to win the $7,500 YOU Grant from the Lakers Youth Foundation.
 You can only vote once…so choose wisely!